dgraph-io/ristretto/.github/PULL_REQUEST_TEMPLATE.md

 - Delete the `Instructions` line and everything below it, to indicate you have read and are following these instructions. 🙂

-Thank you for your contribution to Dgraph!
+Thank you for your contribution to Ristretto!